kingparra/hpfp/21_-_traversable/questions.rst

 **********************

+**21.2 reading comprehension check**

+* What does sequenceA do?
+* What does traverse do?
+* What is the type signature of sequenceA?
+* What is the type signature of traverse?
+* How can you derive traverse from sequenceA?
+* How can you derive sequenceA from traverse?
+* Which type classes does Traversable inherit from?
+* What are the minimum required class methods for a complete instance definition?

 **What do I find difficult right now?**

 * Writing generators for QuickCheck.
+* Understanding how to use the checkers package.
 * Remembering the type class laws.
 * Writing instances for type classes.
 * Understanding trees.
+* The Morse code example program.

 * Problem decomposition.
 * Defining functions in terms of primitive recursion.
 * Desugaring the function composition operator.

 **The first and third paragraphs of 21.1 left me with several questions.** Here they are, again: